plasma-umass/slipcover/README.md

 As can be seen in the coverage report, d2k lacks some coverage, especially in its `box.py` and `image.py` components.

+## Platforms
+Our GitHub workflows run the automated test suite on Linux, MacOS and Windows, but really it should work anywhere where CPython does.

 ## Contributing
 Slipcover is alpha software, and under active development.
 Please feel free to [create a new issue](https://github.com/jaltmayerpizzorno/slipcover/issues/new)